monti2-philips/Wafer_HeatMap/README.md

 # Wafer_HeatMap

-Wafer_HeatMap provides tools to create Wafer Level HeatMaps based on the Tx and Rx Peak-Peak results for a wafer.
+Wafer_HeatMap provides tools to create Wafer Level Heat Maps based on the Tx and Rx Peak-Peak results for a wafer.
 ___
 ## Installation
 Download Repository either from GitHub through a zipped folder or by cloning this repository.
 If using zipped folder, extract contents into a folder that will be used for following steps.